SAN DIEGO VIOLENT CRIMES ATTORNEY

-California Penal Code section 667.5 includes the following violent crimes:
+California Penal Code Section 667.5 includes the following violent crimes:

-- Homicide: Homicide can be divided into two broad groups depending on the intent:
+Homicide can be divided into two broad groups depending on the intent:

 - Murder, as stated in California Penal Code 187, “is the unlawful killing of a human being, or a fetus, with malice aforethought.”